RHS Level 2 Certificate in the Principles of Garden Planning, Establishment and Maintenance

 What can I do after completing this course?

-You can go on to study the second theory Certificate, The RHS Level 2 Certificate in Plant Growth, Propagation and Development.
-Alternatively, you could undertake the RHS Level 2 Practical Certificate in Horticulture, which is assessed rather than examination-based qualification.
+You can go on to study the second theory Certificate, The RHS Level 2 Certificate in Plant Growth, Propagation and Development, or the new Principles of Horticulture Certificate from September 2022.
+Alternatively, you could undertake the new RHS Level 2 Practical Certificate in Horticulture.

-We also offer you the opportunity to pursue an interest in a garden design with our Practical Garden Design Course.
+We also offer you the opportunity to continue your interest in garden design by adding to your theoretical knowledge with a practical City & Guilds qualification, our new Practical Garden Design Certificate.
 Click on the tab below for more information.